 - Your body absorbs nutrients from fruits and vegetables much more easily and completely than it does from dietary supplements like vitamin pills.

-- They are varied and versatile--you can eat them with meals, as snacks or as juices and shakes.
+- They are varied and versatile - you can eat them with meals, as snacks or as smoothies and shakes.
 Frozen and canned fruits and vegetables are just as nutritious as fresh ones.

 Another very simple way to improve your diet is to drink lots of water—aim for about 8 cups a day.
 Why?

 - It prevents the headaches, fatigue and nausea that can be caused by dehydration.

 - If you drink lots of water you’re less likely to drink soda and other processed drinks that add empty calories (calories without nutritional value) to your diet.

 High-Fiber Foods (whole grains, cereals, beans, fruits and vegetables)

 Eating more fiber from whole foods is a good idea not because it cures cancer, but because it helps digestion and can help decrease your risk for heart disease.